Last Updated: September 4, 2024

 Passing

 After suffering from diabetes and hypertension throughout most of his adult life, Vandross experienced a serious stroke in 2003.
 This incident put him in a coma for two months.
 Although he was eventually revived, he had lost his ability to speak, sing, and walk.
 As his health continued to deteriorate, he made a number of limited appearances – the last of which was on "The Oprah Winfrey Show" in 2004.
 At the age of 54, Vandross passed away from a heart attack in 2005.
-All of his siblings had previously passed away, leaving his mother as the only surviving member of the family.
-She too passed away in 2008.
+All his siblings had previously passed away, leaving his mother as the only surviving member of the family.
+She later passed away in 2008.

 Real Estate

 In 2003, it was reported that Luther Vandross had been selling a number of properties.
 One was a seven-room condo in Manhattan, which he sold for $4.425 million.
 He originally acquired the 3,200-square-foot property in 1999 for $3.8 million, which is situated in a building renovated by Donald Trump in 1998.
 On the ground floor lies the four-star Daniel restaurant.
 Back in 1998, Vandross sold another condo in Manhattan for $5.6 million.
 In the year 2000, he rid himself of yet another Upper East Side condo in Manhattan, accepting a final price of just over $400,000.
-In 2002, Luther listed and sold a property in Stamford, Connecticut for $850,000.
+In 2002, Luther listed and sold a property in Stamford, Connecticut, for $850,000.

 Back in 1999, he sold his 23,000-square-foot estate in Connecticut for $10.75 million.
 He had originally purchased the luxurious mansion for $8.8 million back in 1997.
 In 2015, it was reported that his former estate had been put on the market for just under $9 million.
-The property lies just outside of Greenwich and the lavish mansion sits on almost 15 acres of land.
+The property lies just outside of Greenwich, and the lavish mansion sits on almost 15 acres of land.
 According to rumors, Luther used the indoor basketball court on the third floor as one massive closet.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.